 Crouching Tiger, Hidden Dragon is a martial arts movie that received international acclaim and won four Academy Awards.
 Adapted from the novel of the same name by Wang Dulu, Michelle Yeoh played the role of Yu Shu Lien, a warrior seeking to recover a stolen sword.
-Her performance was widely praised for its grace and elegance, and helped establish her as one of the most skillful actresses of her generation.
+Her performance was widely praised for its grace and elegance and helped establish her as one of the most skilful actresses of her generation.

 Known for its stunning visuals, breathtaking action scenes, and beautiful cinematography, the movie’s success helped to bring Chinese cinema to a global audience and paved the way for other martial arts movies to gain international recognition.

 Directed by: Jon M. Chu

 Starring: Constance Wu as Rachel Chu, Henry Golding as Nick Young, Michelle Yeoh as Eleanor Young, Gemma Chan as Astrid Young, Lisa Lu as Ah Ma, Awkwafina as Peik Lin Goh, Ken Jeong as Wye Mun Goh